 Hours

-Unfortunately, that time may not be on the holidays and summer weeks because hospitals need our services twenty-four hours a day, seven days a week.
+Unfortunately, that time may not be during the holidays and summer weeks because hospitals need our services twenty-four hours a day, seven days a week.
 And some poor radiologist needs to cover!
 To average it all out, if I had to give a grade to this criteria, I would call it a B-.
 The extra vacation would boost our report card as opposed to other specialties.
 But, I am dinging us for the constant need for radiologists to work.
 If you had to compare our hours to other medical areas, others would work shorter and easier days with less vacation time.
 So, I certainly could not give us an A. But, yet we don’t have constant patient care like some internal medicine and surgical docs.
 B- minus seems reasonable to me!

 Money